-Insulin resistance is when cells in your muscles, fat, and liver are less effective at removing glucose from your blood.
-To help get glucose into these cells and lower your blood glucose levels, the pancreas makes more insulin.
-This pancreatic response leads to high insulin levels in your blood and is called insulin resistance.
+Insulin resistance is when cells in your muscles, fat, and liver are less effective at responding to insulin.
+To compensate, the pancreas makes more insulin.
+This pancreatic response leads to high insulin levels in your blood.

 There are three types of glucose intolerance tests.
 They are all blood tests.

-Recommended blood glucose levels for diagnosing diabetes and intermediate hyperglycemia (prediabetes) by the WHO are as follows:
+The recommended blood glucose levels for diagnosing diabetes and intermediate hyperglycemia (prediabetes) by the American Diabetes Association are as follows: